pennersr/django-allauth/docs/advanced.rst

     (`sociallogin.account.user`).
 Here, `data` is a dictionary of common user properties (`first_name`, `last_name`, `email`,
     `username`, `name`) that the provider already extracted for you.

+If your user model is custom, you may need to rewrite your `AccountAdapter` and `SocialAccountAdapter` by inheriting two adapters above.

+The functions `save_user`, `populate_username` in `DefaultAccountAdapter` and `save_user`, `populate_user` in `DefaultSocialAccountAdapter` are usually needed rewriting for setting fields in your custom user model.

+You can know what these functions do exactly by reading source code.

+Finally, remember to set `ACCOUNT_ADAPTER` and `SOCIALACCOUNT_ADAPTER` in `setting.py`.

 Invitations
 -----------